EagerToLearnBrit/EagerToLearnBrit/README.md

 PGP keys, encryption & decryption 🖥️

-- 🛠️ **Interests**: Powershell, frequencies, and the amazing things one can do with a 'Flipper Zero' (within the law, of course 😉).
+- 🛠️ **Interests**: Powershell, frequencies, and the amazing things one can do with a 'Flipper Zero' (within the law, of course 😉 I do actually warn and inform the good folk about the vulnerabilities and dangers of the carelessness of personal security regarding modern and popular technology).

 - 🧑‍💻 **Fun Fact**: Australia is wider than the moon 🌙, and Earth spins at **1000 mph**, yet we don’t feel a thing! 🌏